 Methods of Preparation of Trial Balance -

 1. Total Method - Under this method debit and credit total of each account of ledger are recorded in trial balance.

+That balance

-Trial Balance (As on)
+(As on)

 Title of Accounts L.F.
 Debit Total Credit Total

 Rs.
 Rs.

-Total